aoijs/aoi.plugins/README.md

 ## User Plugins

-The UserPlugins class allows you to load user-specific plugins for your Discord bot.
+The UserPlugins class allows you to load user-specific plugins for your Discord bot with a directory provided.

 To load user plugins: